-Figure 5.2.1-2: connectivity model for devices that communicate among themselves using short range communications and have a network connection
+Figure 5.2.1-2: Connectivity model for devices using the direct device connection and the indirect 3GPP connection

-Some additional scenarios might apply when a Personal Area Network of IoT devices (e.g., a person wearing several smart wearables) is connected with the network via a relay UE:
+Some additional scenarios might apply when a Personal Area Network of devices (e.g., a person wearing several smart wearables) is in indirect 3GPP connection mode:

-An IoT device (e.g., smart watch) and relay UE can belong to the same subscriber or different subscribers of the same PLMN.
+A relayed device (e.g., smart watch) and relay UE can belong to the same subscriber or different subscribers of the same PLMN.

-An IoT device (e.g., smart watch) and relay UE can have subscriptions associated with different PLMNs.
+A relayed device (e.g., smart watch) and relay UE can have subscriptions associated with different PLMNs.
 This is a roaming case.

-In either case, the devices need to determine that the smart watch is authorized to connect to the network via the relay UE before a network connection is established.
-Both devices also need to be authenticated with the network before the network connection is established.
+In either case, the devices need to determine that the smart watch is authorized for an indirect 3GPP connection before a 3GPP connection is established.
+Both devices also need to be authenticated with the network before the 3GPP connection is established.

 In all of the scenarios described above, key aspects for 5G include the following:

-Providing secure communications between the devices using short range communications and between devices and the network,
+Providing secure communications between the devices using direct device connection and between devices and the network,

-Taking into consideration QoS when choosing communication links,
+Taking into consideration QoS when choosing connection mode and RAT,

 Supporting the desired end user services, including real-time voice and data,